ankush91/Rtce/README.md

 Run the jar file RTCEClient.jar (the command is java -jar RTCEClient.jar).

+On starting the client, it will attempt to automatically discover a server.
+If it fails, it will ask for the IP or hostname of the server.

 For all commands listed below, replace values in {} (such as {username}) with appropriate values.

 ####login